Weihai: History

+Imperial era

-Prehistorically, it was inhabited by Dongyi tribes, and it was annexed into China Proper by the state of Qi in 567 B.C.
+Prehistorically, it was inhabited by Dongyi tribes, and it was annexed into China proper by the state of Qi in 567 B.C.

+In 221 BCE, during Qin Shi Huang's reign, he implemented the commandery-county system in former six-country area.
+The area of the present-day city first belonged to Qi Commandery and later to Jiaodong Commandery, under the jurisdiction of Chui County.
+The Records of the Grand Historian records: In the 28th year, the First Emperor traveled east to inspect the commanderies and counties."
+In Han dynasty, it was under Donglai Commandery.

 Before the 14th century, Weihai was a minor fishing settlement.
-In 1398, during the Ming dynasty, it became a military stronghold (wei) to defend against raids by the wokou.
+In 1398, during the Ming dynasty, it became a military stronghold (wei), under the name Weihaiwei, to defend against raids by the wokou.
 The fortification at Weihai was constructed in 1403, and contained walls almost 2 miles (3.2 km) in circumference.

+During the Ming dynasty, the area was part of Deng Prefecture under the Shandong Provincial Administration, with two counties established—Wendeng and Rongcheng.
+In 1643, Qing troops advanced from the Liaodong coastal route and captured Ninghai Prefecture.
+In 1735, Chengshan Garrison was abolished and reorganized as Rongcheng County, with its seat located at present-day Chengshanwei in Rongcheng City, under the jurisdiction of Deng Prefecture.
+At the same time, Weihai and Jinghai Garrisons were abolished and incorporated into Wendeng County.

-Weihaiwei was the base for the Beiyang Fleet during the Qing Dynasty.
+Weihaiwei was the base for the Beiyang Fleet during the late Qing Dynasty.
 In 1895, the Japanese captured it in the Battle of Weihaiwei, which is regarded as the last major battle of the First Sino-Japanese War.
 The Japanese then evacuated Weihaiwei on 24 May 1898, after which it was occupied by the British.

+British Weihaiwei

-The core of Weihai (now Huancui District) was ruled by the British from 1 July 1898 to 1930 under lease agreement with the Chinese empire, with Port Edward (the center of the original Weihai city, now in Huancui District) serving as the capital.
+The core of Weihai (now Huancui District) was ruled by the British from 1 July 1898 to 1930 under a lease agreement with the Chinese empire, with Port Edward (the center of the original Weihai city, now in Huancui District) serving as the capital.
 A Royal Navy base was built on Liugong Island.

-Weihaiwei became a special administrative region after it was returned to the Republic of China on 1 October 1930, but Liugong Island and its facilities were leased back to the U.K. until 1940.
+Weihaiwei became an integral part of China after it was returned to the Republic of China on 1 October 1930, but Liugong Island and its facilities were leased back to the U.K. until 1940.

 Weihaiwei was occupied by the Japanese from 1938 to 1945.
-There was a withdrawal of most British forces and supplies from Liugong Island, and finally a Japanese military landing and occupation of the island in 1940.
+Most British forces and supplies were withdrawn from Liugong Island, and finally a Japanese military landing and occupation of the island in 1940.